 The Alpha Plus brand was created in 2002 from the acquisition of the group of schools and colleges owned by DLD by Sovereign capital.
 Delancey’s DV4 Fund acquired the Group from Sovereign Capital in 2007 and expanded it through organic growth, opening new schools and bringing others into the Group.

-Alpha Plus Group is now the second largest education business in the UK and the largest in London.
+The Alpha Plus Group is now the second largest private schools provider in the UK and is the largest in London.
 17 schools and three colleges now operate under the Educational Governance, Operational and Line Management of the Board of Alpha Plus.

 Of the establishments in the Group, St. Anthony’s School is the oldest, founded in Eastbourne in 1893 and currently educating boys from 4-13 in Hampstead.
 Its sister school, St Anthony’s School for Girls is the newest arrival in London, having opened its doors to girls in September 2017.
 Since 2017, the Group has also expanded beyond the UK, with the opening Wetherby-Pembridge New York in 2017.